dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 `InitialProjectState` retains immutable startup metadata: source, original query, initial tab paths, root, SDK, entrypoint, mode and whether the root had a pubspec.
 It is resolved before starting a worker and retained by `WorkspaceSession`.
+During resolution, Gists without a root pubspec receive a generated one.
+Its Dart SDK constraint uses the selected bundle's `dartVersion` from `lib/sdks.g.dart`, normalized to `^major.minor.patch-0` to include prereleases.
+The default language version therefore follows the bundled SDK as its assets are updated.
+Existing pubspecs are preserved.
 Editing files, changing tabs or switching
 SDKs does not modify the initial metadata.
 Choosing a sample creates new metadata and a new workspace.